 The Johnson Firm represents clients in all areas of divorce and child custody, including negotiating a fair custody arrangement, representation during a custody trial, modifying custody orders, and child relocation.

 Whether you are seeking court intervention or opposing the actions of the other parent, our family law lawyers are here to help.
-Contact us today to schedule a consultation with an experienced child custody attorney in Lake Charles, LA, to learn more about the next steps you need to take and get help pursuing a fair custody arrangement.
+Contact us today to schedule a consultation with an experienced Lake Charles child custody attorney and learn more about the next steps you need to take and get help pursuing a fair custody arrangement.